 The treatment of injured workers and aggressive claims management can reflect institutional mistrust and cost containment priorities.
 In the workplace, employers and co-workers may regard injured workers as troublemakers, their need for time to heal or job accommodation resented and distrusted by those who feel burdened with extra work or costs.

-In 2008 the Research Action Alliance on the Consequences of Work Injury proposed an anti-stigma initiative to the WSIB.
+In 2008 the Research Action Alliance on the Consequences of Work Injury (RAACWI) proposed an anti-stigma initiative to the WSIB.
 Over the next three years their joint project aimed to identify and research stigmatizing attitudes in the Board, workplace, healthcare system and community at large, and take concrete measures (staff training, communication programs) to improve interactions.
 While the initiative was a positive step forward, recent policies and practices at the Board have undermined the good intent.

 - Kilgour, Beth et al. 2015.
 “Interactions Between Injured Workers and Insurers in Workers’ Compensation Systems: A Systematic Review of Qualitative Research Literature.”
 Journal of Occupational Rehabilitation 25(1): 160-181.